Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-Lalor Park - Kings Langley had a median taxpayer income of $53,786 and an average of $64,433 in the financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This was approximately average nationally, compared to Greater Sydney's median income of $56,994 and average income of $80,856.
-By September 2025, based on Wage Price Index growth of 12.61%, the estimated median income would be approximately $60,568 and the average would be around $72,558.
-Census data shows that incomes in Lalor Park - Kings Langley cluster around the 58th percentile nationally.
-The $1,500 - 2,999 earnings band captures 32.0% of the community (8,420 individuals), which is consistent with broader trends across regional levels showing 30.9% in the same category.
-High housing costs consume 16.7% of income, but strong earnings place disposable income at the 63rd percentile nationally.
-The area's SEIFA income ranking places it in the 6th decile.
+Lalor Park - Kings Langley has a median taxpayer income of $53,786 and an average of $64,433 according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This is approximately average nationally, contrasting with Greater Sydney's median income of $56,994 and average income of $80,856.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates would be approximately $60,568 (median) and $72,558 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Lalor Park - Kings Langley cluster around the 58th percentile nationally.
+The data shows the $1,500 - 2,999 earnings band captures 32.0% of the community (8,419 individuals), consistent with broader trends across regional levels showing 30.9% in the same category.
+High housing costs consume 16.7% of income, though strong earnings still place disposable income at the 63rd percentile and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income